aspose-total/Aspose.Total-Products/total/java/conversion/cgm-to-xlsb/_index.md

 {{% /blocks/products/pf/feature-page-code %}}
 {{< /blocks/products/pf/agp/feature-section >}}

-{{% blocks/products/pf/feature-page-section  h2="Open Encrypted CGM File via Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Convert Protected CGM to XLSB via Java" %}}
-While loading CGM file format, your document might be password protected.
-[Aspose.PDF for Java](https://products.aspose.com/pdf/java/) allows you open encrypted documents as well.
-In order to open the encrypted file, you can initialize new instance of the  [Document](https://apireference.aspose.com/pdf/java/com.aspose.pdf/Document#Document-java.lang.String-java.lang.String-) class and pass filename and password as arguments.
+If your CGM document is password protected, you cannot convert it to XLSB without the password.
+Using the API, you can first open the protected document using a valid password and convert it after it.
+In order to open the encrypted file, you can initialize a new instance of the  [Document](https://apireference.aspose.com/pdf/java/com.aspose.pdf/Document#Document-java.lang.String-java.lang.String-) class and pass filename and password as arguments.
 {{% blocks/products/pf/feature-page-code %}}
-{{< gist "aspose-com-gists" "d25bc6acc71106757fdc028e2cdd660b" "open-encrypted-pdf.java" >}}
+{{< gist "aspose-com-gists" "d25bc6acc71106757fdc028e2cdd660b" "convert-protected-pdf-to-excel.java" >}}
 {{% /blocks/products/pf/feature-page-code  %}}
 {{% /blocks/products/pf/feature-page-section %}}

-{{% blocks/products/pf/feature-page-section  h2="Protect & Un-Protect XLSB Document via Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Convert CGM File to XLSB with Watermark via Java" %}}
-  [Aspose.Cells for Java](https://products.aspose.com/cells/java/) supports protecting and un-protecting your XLSB file depending upon your needs.
-In order to protect and un protect your document you can use [protectSharedWorkbook](https://apireference.aspose.com/cells/java/com.aspose.cells/workbook#protectSharedWorkbook(java.lang.String)) and [protectSharedWorkbook](https://apireference.aspose.com/cells/java/com.aspose.cells/workbook#protectSharedWorkbook(java.lang.String)) methods of [Workbook](https://apireference.aspose.com/cells/java/com.aspose.cells/Workbook) class.
+While converting CGM file to XLSB, you can also add watermark to your output XLSB file format.
+In order to add a watermark, create a new Workbook to open the converted XLSX file.
+Select Worksheet via its index, create a Shape and use its addTextEffect function, set colors, transparency and more.
+After that you can save your XLSX document as XLSB with Watermark.
 {{% blocks/products/pf/feature-page-code %}}
-{{< gist "aspose-com-gists" "d25bc6acc71106757fdc028e2cdd660b" "protect-unprotect-csv.java" >}}
+{{< gist "aspose-com-gists" "d25bc6acc71106757fdc028e2cdd660b" "convert-pdf-to-excel-with-watermark.java" >}}
 {{% /blocks/products/pf/feature-page-code  %}}
 {{% /blocks/products/pf/feature-page-section %}}